AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 Rob Paterson, hospitality entrepreneur and former Best Western UK CEO, agrees.
 “I don’t see sort of a whole range of AI products replacing a traditional property management system or a revenue management system.
 It’s much more likely to end up powering platforms hotels are already using.”

-“The opportunity with AI is in augmenting and embedding new insights into existing processes.
+“The opportunity with AI is to augment and embed new insights into existing processes.
 It’s about supporting your people by automating tasks in their jobs that aren’t value-added so that they can focus on what they can do best,” Rothaus added.

 Stop looking for a one-size-fits-all “AI app” and start asking your technology partners how they’ll leverage AI capabilities in the software you’re using.